 Roppongi is home to numerous art galleries, including the Roppongi Art Triangle.
 For those of you who aren’t familiar with the Roppongi Art Triangle, it refers to the collaboration between three main art museums in the area.
 These include:

 If you’re into pop culture — especially anime — the Roppongi Museum (formerly home to the Snoopy Museum) hosts rotating exhibitions.
 The most popular so far was the Sailor Moon Museum in 2022.
-Tickets start around ¥2,500, so it’s best to visit only if the current exhibition truly interests you.
+However, tickets start around ¥2,500, so it’s best to visit only if the current exhibition truly interests you.

 3. Get the best view of Tokyo Tower